Home

 Summary

 As our very first official press car, the CX-60 definitely made an impression.
 There was a moment late at night when I genuinely wondered if this was some kind of industry test.
-Like, “Will she be honest about the clunky gear shifts?”
+Like, “Will she be honest about the clunkiness?”
 (Spoiler: yes.
-I'm not telling someone to drop 50 big ones without honesty.)
+I'm not telling someone to drop 50 big ones without some honesty.)

 The safety tech is helpful but never annoying, which is a huge win, and overall, it just feels properly considered.
 If you're after comfort, style, and a bit of extra oomph, this one ticks a lot of boxes.